Extensions of multicurve stabilizers are hierarchically hyperbolic: A combinatorial HHS without annuli

 \begin{defn} Define $X_\alpha$ to be the subgraph of $\C(\Sdot)$ spanned by the curves $c$ so that $\Pi(c)$ is either disjoint from or contained in $\alpha$ on $S$.
 If $\alpha_1, \dots, \alpha_m$ are the curves comprising $\alpha$, then define $F_i$ to be the subset of $X_\alpha \subseteq \C(\Sdot)$ spanned by $\Pi^{-1}(\alpha_i)$.
 We call $F_i$ the \emph{fiber over $\alpha_i$}.
 By Theorem \ref{thm:fibers_are_trees}, $F_i$ is a tree for each $i \in \{1,\dots,m\}$. \end{defn}

-The vertices of simplices of $X_\alpha$ are precisely the multicurves on $\Sdot$ whose components are all curves in $X_\alpha$.
+The simplices of $X_\alpha$ are precisely the multicurves on $\Sdot$ whose components are all curves in $X_\alpha$.
 Thus, we will freely go between a multicurve of curves in $X_\alpha$ and the simplex its vertices span.

 We will exploit the fact that the fibers $F_i$ are trees to prove $X_\alpha$ is itself a quasi-tree.
 Our key tool is the fact that whenever a simplex $\mu$ does not intersect a fiber $F_i$, then the link of $\mu$ intersects $F_i$ in a subtree of $F_i$.